 Learning has to be an experience.
 You don't want them to tap on their phones and get stuck into the social media world while they are supposed to learn!
 As discussed in many of our blogs, people value experiences more than material things.
 Integrate learning and employee experience and your employees are sure to stay for longer.
 Employee retention is guaranteed.
 We don't ever forget that teacher who held our hands and encouraged us to grow.
 That is always a beautiful memory that we hold on to.
 In the grand realm of talent management, it’s quite often that organizations overlook the employee's point of view.
 But learning opportunities enable employees to maintain an upward trajectory despite staying in one position.
 They integrate growth opportunities into the employer experience without necessitating a bit for a different position.
 Even if your employee leaves your organization at some point in time, this integration will do good to your employer branding.

-5. Tailor your learning programs
+5. Tailor your learning programs to ace employee retention and engagement

 Each of us have different learning capacity and different perception.
 One size does NOT fit everyone!
 The need for every employee will be different.
 Understand this and curate the learning programs accordingly.
 This will include talking to your employees, individually if the situation demands so, understanding what are the skills that they lack and filling in pertaining to their needs.
 You don't want to beat around the bush.
 Offering personalized training and the freedom to choose between different learning formats be it e-learning, MOOCs or the likewise, puts power in the hands of the employee and allows them to play to their own strengths and makes them feel worthy and valued.
 Keeping all bases covered can be a time-consuming and potentially more costly approach, but you and your employees will reap the benefits of doing so!
 You can sit back and watch that retention and engagement rates go up.
 I mean you don't want to teach a hunter shooting but you may want to teach him the new advanced methods.
 Ensure that your program does not get monotonous and drab and this will do the exact opposite of engagement and retention.